-Because of the rampant myths and misinformation that I believed about ADD and ADHD, I overlooked an issue that has resulted in some serious consequences in my kids’ lives.
+Because of the many myths I believed about ADHD, I overlooked an issue that has resulted in some serious consequences in my kids’ lives.
 I don’t want that to happen to your family.

-Myth 1: All kids with ADD/ADHD are hyperactive
+Myth 1: All kids with ADHD are hyperactive

-Fact: Some children with ADD/ADHD are hyperactive, but many others with attention problems are not.
-Children with ADD/ADHD who are inattentive, but not overly active, may appear to be spacey and unmotivated.
+Fact: Some children with ADHD are hyperactive, but many others with attention problems are not.
+Children with ADHD who are inattentive, but not overly active, may appear to be spacey and unmotivated.
 This kind of attention issue is easily overlooked.
+I talk more about the different types of ADHD below.

-Myth 2: Kids with ADD/ADHD can never pay attention
+Myth 2: Kids with ADHD can never pay attention

-Fact: Children with ADD/ADHD are often able to concentrate on activities they enjoy.
+Fact: Children with ADHD are often able to concentrate on activities they enjoy.
 But no matter how hard they try, they have trouble maintaining focus when the task at hand is boring or repetitive.
-Parents may observe their child spending large amounts of time focusing on building with Legos, while being read to or some other activity and wrongly assume that they don’t have attention issues.
+Parents may observe their child spending large amounts of time focusing on building with Legos, playing creatively, playing video games, or while being read to and wrongly assume that they don’t have attention issues.

-Myth 3: Kids with ADD/ADHD could behave better if they wanted to
+Myth 3: Kids with ADHD could pay attention if they wanted to

-Fact: Children with ADD/ADHD may do their best to be good, but still be unable to sit still, stay quiet, or pay attention.
+Fact: Children with ADHD may do their best to please their teachers and even strongly desire to do so, but still be unable to sit still, stay quiet, or pay attention.
 They may appear disobedient, but they are not acting out on purpose.
-I’ll never forget hearing Jonathan Mooney speak at an IDA conference about his torturous experience with ADHD in the classroom.
+I’ll never forget hearing Jonathan Mooney speak at an International Dyslexia Association conference about his torturous experience with ADHD in the classroom.
 “When did sitting still become a moral issue?”
-This is difficult to accept if you have not personally experienced ADD or ADHD.
+Myths about ADHD hurt kids.
+This myth is difficult to accept if you have not personally experienced ADHD.

-Myth 4: Kids will grow out of ADD/ADHD
+Myth 4: Kids will grow out of ADHD

-Fact: ADD/ADHD often continues into adulthood, so waiting for your child to outgrow the problem isn’t a viable option.
+Fact: ADHD often continues into adulthood, so waiting for your child to outgrow the problem isn’t a viable option.
 Treatment can help your child learn to manage and minimize the symptoms.

-Myth 5: Medication is the best treatment option for ADD/ADHD
+Myth 5: Medication is the best treatment option for ADHD

-As with the many myths that surround dyslexia, the myths that surround attention issues such as ADD and ADHD can cause a lot of wasted time, misunderstandings and anxiety.
+As with the many myths that surround dyslexia, the myths that surround attention issues such as ADHD can cause a lot of wasted time, misunderstandings, and anxiety.

 Types of ADHD